markusschaeffer/diploma-thesis/README.md

 ## Ethereum Network Parameters
 - Consensus Algorithm
     - Proof of Work (Ethash)
-        - Block frequncy: mining difficulty
+        - Block frequency: mining difficulty
     - Proof of Authority (Clique)
         - Block frequency: period
 - Block size: gasLimit (genesis.json) and targetGasLimit (geth)
-- Size of workload: amount of transactions
+- Size of workload: amount of transactions (1-10000)
-- Type of workload: smart contract scenario
+- Type of workload: smart contract scenario (account,voting)
-- Blockchain network size: amount of nodes in the network
+- Blockchain network size: amount of nodes in the network (1-20)
-- Configuration of nodes in the network (CPU, RAM)
+- Configuration of nodes in the network (CPU, RAM) (different AWS EC2 instances)
 - Number of miners (Ethash) or sealers (Clique) in the network

 ## Metrics